Elendeer/ESI/readme.md

 Make sure you get *git* installed.

 Open a new folder in a shell you like.
-In windows, you can right click in any folder with *shift* pressed to get PowerShell opened in current folder.
+In Windows, you can right click in any folder with *shift* pressed to get PowerShell opened in current folder.

 Use `git clone https://github.com/Elendeer/ESI` to clone this repository.